Eleven Samurai: Plot

 Daijuro appears—he has dispatched the last of the bodyguards.
-Daijuro cuts off Nariatsu's head and walks away, happy in his vengeance.
+Daijuro cuts off the already dead Nariatsu's head and walks away, happy in his vengeance.
 When the rumors of the kataki-uchi (vendetta) spread, the Oshi fief is restored to the Abe clan.
-And, the Council of Elders releases a statement that the retired Shōgun's youngest son has died of an illness.
+And, the council of elders releases a statement that the retired Shōgun's youngest son has died of an illness.